github/developer.github.com/content/v3/orgs/teams.md

 ## Remove team repo

-In order to add a repo to a team, the authenticated user must be an owner of the org that the team is associated with.
+In order to remove a repo from a team, the authenticated user must be an owner of the org that the team is associated with.
 NOTE: This does not delete the repo, it just removes it from the team.